Mosiacsoft/mu-pipelines-doc/docs/transform-command/transformSQL.md

-# transformSQL Command Documentation - Coming Soon
+# TransformSQL Command Documentation - Coming Soon

-### **transformSQL Command Configuration Example**
+### **TransformSQL Command Configuration Example**

-The **transformSQL** command allows you to apply SQL transformations to your data before it is written to the destination.
+The **TransformSQL** command allows you to apply SQL transformations to your data before it is written to the destination.
 It is useful for performing data processing, filtering, aggregations, and other SQL-based operations within your data pipeline.

 ```json
 {